 As an athlete, you’re constantly looking to improve your training and performance through increasing metabolic capacity, delaying the onset of fatigue, and improving muscle hypertrophy by enhancing recovery, improving immune function, and decreasing oxidative stress.

 Fish oil has long been the preferred and recommend source of Omega-3.
 However, recent evidence suggests that Krill Oil is a far superior choice for athletes and health-conscious consumer alike.
-We’re going to find the facts, and see what the research and scientific studies reveal, so you can find out if krill oil is actually better than fish oil when it comes to athletic performance and recovery.
+We’re going to find the facts and see what the research and scientific studies reveal, so you can find out which is better: krill oil vs. fish oil when it comes to bodybuilding/athletic performance and recovery.

 Why Should I Supplement With Omega-3?

 Omega-3s are essential fatty acids, also known as EFAs.
 The body requires EFAs for optimal health, but cannot make these essential fatty acids on its own.
 EFAs are ‘essential’ meaning, these types of fats must be consumed in the diet or by a dietary supplement, such as Krill Oil.
 The human body requires both groups of EFAs (omega-3 and omega-6) to survive, however the typical modern day diet, is much higher in Omega-6 fatty acids than Omega-3, making supplementation critical to your overall health.

 Krill Oil comes from tiny shrimp-like crustaceans, which are found deep in the cold waters of the Antarctic Ocean.
 Krill oil is rich in long-chain omega-3 polyunsaturated fatty acids (PUFAs), eicosapentaenoic acid (EPA), and docosahexaenoic acid (DHA), which have been found to have positive effects on inflammation, decreasing oxidative stress, and enhancing recovery [R]